mircead3/Lights/README.md

 Lights
 -------
-A chasing lights algorithm for a LED strip.
+Arduino chasing lights algorithm for a LED strip.